Corruption in Mongolia: Challenges

 Public perception of corruption remains deeply negative.
 According to the Global Corruption Barometer, 69% of Mongolians believe government corruption is a major problem, and 22% reported paying bribes to access public services.
 These figures reflect widespread disillusionment with governance and the perceived impunity of elites.
 Civil society organizations have called for greater transparency, civic engagement, and reforms to strengthen accountability mechanisms.
 The Asia Foundation’s SPEAK survey further revealed skepticism about the government’s commitment to fighting grand corruption.

 International scrutiny has also intensified.
 The United Nations Human Rights Committee, during its 2025 review of Mongolia’s compliance with the International Covenant on Civil and Political Rights, expressed concern over high-level corruption and inadequate enforcement of anti-corruption laws.
 The Committee urged Mongolia to bolster judicial independence, improve transparency in investigations, and ensure accountability for senior officials implicated in corruption cases.
 These recommendations underscore the global dimension of Mongolia’s anti-corruption efforts and the importance of aligning domestic reforms with international standards.

+In Transparency International's 2025 Corruption Perceptions Index, which scored 182 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), Mongolia scored 31.
+When ranked by score, Mongolia ranked 124th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among those countries of the Asia Pacific region that appeared in the Index (Note: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, Vietnam) was 84, the average score was 45 and the worst score was 15.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).